gvwilson/sdxpy/src/db/index.md

 [%g log_structured_db "log-structured database" %].
-The phrase "log-structured" means that records a log of operations, i.e., every new record is appended to the end of the database.
+The phrase "log-structured" means that records a log of operations, i.e., every new [%i "record" %] is appended to the end of the database.
 Programmers have invented many other ways to store large amounts of data, but this is one of the easiest to understand.